List of Marvel Comics characters: B: Big Guy

 The Big Guy is a character appearing in American comic books published by Marvel Comics.
-The character, created by Vince Alascia, first appeared in Captain America vol. 1 #54 (January 1946).
+The character, created by Vince Alascia, first appeared in Captain America #54 (January 1946).
 Alvin Martinike was a dwarfish mobster during the 1940s who fostered the illusion that he is a man of massive stature by buying large furniture and committing "big" crimes but he is foiled by Captain America and Bucky.